 In a previous post, we examined the beginning stages of one of the most challenging projects a branding agency can face: refreshing our own brand.
 Having completed that first step and achieved the mind-set necessary for the larger undertaking, we’ll now take some longer strides into our branding process so you can see what it takes to get this cobbler’s kid some shoes.

-In order to create an accurate and engaging brand story, we’ve first got to get to know you and your company.
+To create an accurate and engaging brand story, we first have to get to know you and your company.
 To help us uncover your who, what, and raison d’être, we’ll first guide you through a number of interactive exercises designed to elicit candid responses in some key areas, such as:

 - Who you are